Radiergummi/octopus/README.md

 Now there is much room for improvement - say, adding the fragment identifier of the nearest heading (foo.org/page#fragment) would be nice.
 Or maybe flat file structure drivers, or result sorting, ... .

 ## A basic real-world results function
+The following is an example of how to actually use Octopus on a search site in your project.
+In case you wondering why this method is not part of Octopus itself: At some point, you'll have to use html tags to present your search results.
+Generating this HTML code inside of the class would mix content generation and presentation badly.

 ```php
 /**